BlocProtocol/BLOC-wiki/docs/wallets/bloc-service-json-api.md

 # **BLOC-service Wallet RPC API**

 [BLOC-service](bloc-service-index.md) RPC Wallet is a HTTP server which provides JSON 2.0 RPC interface for [BLOC](https://bloc.money) payment operations and address management.
-BLOC-service RPC Wallet allows you to accept incoming payments, generate an address for each user via **BLOC-service RPC Wallet JSON RPC API** and much more.
+BLOC-service RPC Wallet allows you to accept incoming payments, generate an address for each user and much more.

 ## **BLOC-DEVELOPER**

 This page is only a short guide how to get you started with the **BLOC-service JSON RPC API**.
-Please visit the [dedicated section on the BLOC-DEVELOPER](https://bloc-developer.com/api_bloc-service/json) website to view and test all the features available from the [BLOC-service](bloc-service-index.md) JSON RPC API.
+Please visit the [dedicated section on the BLOC-DEVELOPER](https://bloc-developer.com/api_bloc-service/json) website to view and test all the features available from the BLOC-service JSON RPC API.

 ## **Errors¨